xStrom/patriot/README.md

 # Patriot

-This is a simple pixel art bot I wrote to keep up with increasing vandalism at [https://josephg.com/sp/](https://josephg.com/sp/).
+Patriot is a pixel art bot I initially wrote to keep up with increasing vandalism at [https://josephg.com/sp/](https://josephg.com/sp/).
+Later on I added support for drawing based on input png files, and greatly improved rate limiting to match the maximum the server would allow for.

 # Project status